tinexu/sof-algviz/README.md

 An interactive web platform for visualizing algorithms and data structures.

 ## Project Overview
-[Include the description from your image]
+[Include the description from image]

 ## Tech Stack
 - Frontend: React.js, D3.js